srmarzec/albopictus_remapping/misc/Angelanotes.md

 ## March 15th
 ### DESeq
 Ran [Angela_DESeq.R script](https://github.com/srmarzec/albopictus_remapping/blob/main/scripts/Angela/Angela_DESeq.R)\
-I had 16 data files in total, but we decided to
+I had 16 data files in total, but we decided to do seperate DESeq analyses for the blood fed and nonblood fed adults.
+Thus, we predict that differences in gene expression withint each analysis will be due to short-day vs long-day conditions (i.e. diapause and nondiapause conditions).\
 Results:
 For NB (non-blood fed, 8 files):